 Pneumonia, bronchitis, and chronic obstructive pulmonary disease (COPD) are some of the most common respiratory diseases linked with poor oral hygiene.

-This study found that the risk for pneumonia was higher in people who had noticeable dental issues, such as cavities and missing teeth, compared to those with good oral hygiene.
+This study found that the pneumonia risk was higher in people with noticeable dental issues, such as cavities and missing teeth, compared to those with good oral hygiene.
 And another study noted that COPD patients with gum disease may be more susceptible to respiratory infections like pneumonia.

 5. Good oral hygiene may reduce the risk of diabetes